ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-l2-nsx-t.md

 vCenter Server offers an optional service for Veeam.
 The Veeam service seamlessly integrates directly with your VMware® hypervisors and you control both the backup and restore of all virtual machines (VMs) for your infrastructure directly from the Veeam console.

-The current Veeam version that is installed by automation is Veeam v11, but you might have an older version in your NSX-V based deployment.
+The current Veeam version that is installed by automation is Veeam Backup and Replication 12, but you might have an older version in your NSX-V based deployment.
 You can use Veeam's replication capabilities during the migration.

 For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices) and [Veeam technical documentation](https://www.veeam.com/documentation-guides-datasheets.html?ad=in-text-link){: external}.